Kalahari Resorts and Conventions Poconos

 Kalahari Resorts and Conventions Poconos is a water park, resort hotel, and convention center located in Pocono Manor, Pennsylvania.
-The resort broke ground on October 1, 2013 with several executives from the Kalahari Resorts chain along with Pennsylvania state governor Tom Corbett in attendance.
-The resort opened on July 1, 2015 and features 220000 sqft indoor water park, an outdoor waterpark, 230000 sqft convention center, 977 guest rooms, and a 40000 sqft arcade and entertainment center.
+The resort broke ground on October 1, 2013, with several executives from the Kalahari Resorts chain along with Pennsylvania state governor Tom Corbett in attendance.
+The resort opened on July 1, 2015, and features 220000 sqft indoor water park, a smaller outdoor waterpark, 230000 sqft convention center, 977 guest rooms, and a 40000 sqft arcade and entertainment center.